LSanten/LSanten.github.io/_mms-md/ONTOLOGICAL-PRIMITIVES.md

 ![](media/cleanshot_2024-07-28-at-17-14-00@2x.png)

 ### Insight
 When we engage in work, we always build something bigger than just the project we work on.
-This bigger thing then brings forth a whole new being of existence that cannot be reduced to a piece of material creation.
+This bigger thing, then, brings forth a whole new being of existence that cannot be reduced to a piece of material creation.
 This energetic (non-material) creation continues to grow its ontological primitives.
 Therefore, it matters more that we pay attention to the space we create rather than the outcomes of them.

-This also leads to the realization that it is less important how productive we are or that we do "enough" work.
-It is more important that we do the work within a certain caring & loving environment and with good energy & intentions.
-These energies will continue to swirl and grow whereas the project will always be done and interest into it will fall apart naturally (as all identities do).
-But values, sense of the sacred and paradigm of beliefs are not identities and continue to stay unless examined, questioned, and intentionally transformed. ( #education #space-holding)
+This also leads me to the realization that it is more important that we do the work in a caring & loving environment and with good energy & intentions rather than focus on our productivity and doing "enough."

-### As ontological primitives condition our behaviors and actions, they condition the social and physical structures we create.
-These structures, then, reproduce the ontological primitives in an autopoietic fashion
+### Related marbles
 See [[AUTOPOIESIS-A]] for the concept of re-creation.

 See [[MMSSocialReproductionB]] for ways in which current paradigms re-appear in (engineering) education.

-### Notes: An artist who relates the ideas from above & ecology
+### Notes: An artist who relates the ideas from above to ecology
-- ricardo levins morales (based )
+- ricardo levins morales

 _____

-#ontological_primitives #values
+#ontological_primitives #values #education